elBukkit/MagicPlugin/Magic/MIGRATION.md

    - Default wand configs will use old behavior for actions and flags (per below)
    - Wands aren't class-based and store data as normal

+## 6.9.12

+ - Removed deprecated "mode_drop" wand property.
+See mode_drop in wands.defaults.yml to see how to reproduce this behavior

 ## 6.9.9

  - Wands can now be put in chests or dropped by dragging them out of the inventory.
 Set "wand_undroppable: true" in config.yml to change back.